-In addition to CTC’s three-show season and summer camp, 2013 programming will include a new program dedicated to the presentation of site-specific theatre in city spaces (to be announced this September), The 4th Wall Student Forum for older youth who wish to support the theatre arts, Internships geared toward providing professional experience, a pilot program for inner-city high school students committed to exploring the creation of original multimedia work (RVA Stories) and a series of engaging Classes and Workshops for Adults.
+In addition to CTC’s three-show season and summer camp, 2013-2014 programming will include a new program dedicated to the presentation of site-specific theatre in city spaces (to be announced this September), The 4th Wall Student Forum for older youth who wish to support the theatre arts, internships geared toward providing professional experience, a pilot program for inner-city high school students committed to exploring the creation of original multimedia work (RVA Stories) and a series of engaging classes and workshops for adults.